About The Concentration

 Who We Are

-The Initiative in Religious Practices and Practical Theology is a collaborative venture of the Laney Graduate School of Emory University, Emory’s Graduate Division of Religion, the Candler School of Theology, and the Lilly Endowment, Inc. The primary purpose of the Initiative is to prepare the next generation of teachers and researchers in the academic fields of practical theology.
+The Concentration in Religious Practices and Practical Theology is a collaborative venture of the Laney Graduate School of Emory University, Emory’s Graduate Division of Religion and the Candler School of Theology.
+The primary purpose of the concentration is to prepare the next generation of teachers and researchers in the academic fields of practical theology.

 The term “practical theology,” although defined in many ways, focuses on religious practices, patterns of action sustained over time by religious communities.
 These practices are theologically and culturally complex, and they have histories and a coherence that makes them recognizable even as they are adapted and extended in various contexts.
 Thus, practical theology embraces varied methodologies and interpretive frameworks for understanding them.
 Engaging in practical theological inquiry requires supple scholars trained in multiple approaches and sensitive to context and culture.

 Some practices are of such importance to religious communities – such as worship, preaching, education, and care – that they are taught as specific topics in theological schools by teachers trained and experienced in these practices.
 Our vision is that scholars who teach in the traditional fields of practical theology (such as pastoral care and theology, homiletics, liturgics, and religious education) are best educated in a university graduate school environment, guided by a top-tier interdisciplinary team of research faculty, in the environment of interfaith conversation, and in the company of students who study these practices from both theological and religious studies perspectives.
 We believe that this approach is educationally innovative and that it has a dual impact: educating practical theologians in a research university environment enriches the understanding of practical theology, and the presence of practical theologians on a research campus broadens and deepens the nature of graduate education in religion.